sebastian-software/effective-prettier-vscode/README.md

 > NOTE: If you are seeing conflicts between Prettier and ESLint this is because you don't have the right ESLint rules set as explained in the [Prettier documentation](https://prettier.io/docs/en/integrating-with-linters.html).

-### Legacy Prettier Linter Integration (unreliable, not recommended)

-> WARNING: There are numerous issues with this type of integration due to problems in the libraries like `prettier-eslint`.
-See: [#870](https://github.com/prettier/prettier-vscode/issues/870), [#137](https://github.com/prettier/prettier-vscode/issues/137), [#494](https://github.com/prettier/prettier-vscode/issues/494), [#1191](https://github.com/prettier/prettier-vscode/issues/1191), and [others](https://github.com/prettier/prettier-vscode/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed+linter).
-Due to these problems, this feature will likely to be removed completely in future versions of this extension.

-The legacy option for integrating linters with Prettier is to use `prettier-eslint` or `prettier-stylelint`.
-In order to use these integrations you MUST install these modules in your project's `package.json` along with dependencies like `prettier`, `eslint`, `stylelint`, etc.

-This extension will automatically detect when you have these extensions installed and use them instead of `prettier` by itself.
-For configuration of these linter integrations, see their respective documentation.

 ## Settings

 ### Extension Settings